kohei0802/computer-vision/README.md

-# Any computer vision scripts
+# Any computer vision scripts.